sljeff/chandra_client/README.md

 # Chandra

-Chandra is an OCR model that converts images and PDFs into structured HTML/Markdown/JSON while preserving layout information.
+Chandra is a highly accurate OCR model that converts images and PDFs into structured HTML/Markdown/JSON while preserving layout information.

 ## Features